Charging Penalties: establishing penalty behaviour: discussing penalties with the person's agent

 If the inaccuracy was the result of the information supplied to the agent, you have the power to require the person to provide any documents that are reasonably needed to establish the penalty position.

-If you have evidence that shows the inaccuracy was the result of an agent’s mistake then
+If you have evidence that shows the inaccuracy was the result of an agent’s mistake and the person has:

 Where you suspect that a tax agent has engaged in dishonest conduct, see technical guidance starting at CH180000 and operational guidance starting at CH880000.
 Where you identify other types of poor agent behaviour, see CH800000.